pritilataphulmante/pritilataphulmante/README.md

 <!----------------------------------- About Section ------------------------------------>

 <h3>
-    <i>- I'm a System engineer focuses on writing clean, elegant and efficient code.</i>
+    <i>- I'm a System engineer. focuses on writing clean, elegant and efficient code.</i>
 </h3>

 <h3>